pytorch/tutorials/beginner_source/deeplabv3_on_android.rst

 Recap
 --------

-In this tutorial, we described what it takes to convert a pre-trained PyTorch DeepLabV3 model for Android and how to make sure the model can run successfully on Android.
+In this tutorial, we described what it takes to convert a pretrained PyTorch DeepLabV3 model for Android and how to make sure the model can run successfully on Android.
 Our focus was to help you understand the process of confirming that a model can indeed run on Android.
-The complete code repo is available `here <https://github.com/pytorch/android-demo-app/tree/master/ImageSegmentation>`_.
+The complete code repository is available `here <https://github.com/pytorch/android-demo-app/tree/master/ImageSegmentation>`_.

 More advanced topics such as quantization and using models via transfer learning or of your own on Android will be covered soon in future demo apps and tutorials.